 The head and the heart

 While taking a break is a good way to clear your mind, it can also do wonders for your heart.
-Those who’ve vacationed (or staycationed) frequently in the past year have a lower chance of developing risk factors for cardiovascular disease.
+According to a 2019 study, those who vacation frequently have a lower chance of developing risk factors for cardiovascular disease.
 Simply put: The more you decompress from work stress, the more likely you are to avoid heart issues.
 Also, neglecting to take vacation for consecutive years can increase your risk of developing heart disease.

 With both your head and your heart in good shape, you can return to your projects with renewed vigor.
-With the country beginning to reopen in the wake of the pandemic, if you’re overdue for a vacation, now’s an excellent time to start booking.
+Now that many coronavirus restrictions have been lifted, it’s an excellent time to start booking your next vacation

 Disconnect and drift away